Flavia Byekwaso: Background and education

 Her first degree, a Bachelor of Business Administration, was awarded by Makerere University, Uganda's oldest and largest public university in 1996.
 Later, in 2012, she obtained a Master of Public Administration and Management degree, also from Makerere University.

+She was a member of the pioneer class to attend the Uganda National Defence College, entering in 2022 and graduating in 2023.